jp589/HyProFunc/README.md

 This script makes use of a custom SSL connection that disables hostname verification and bypasses certificate validation, but SSL encryption is maintained for data transfer.

+## Example Use Cases

+You're new to HyProFunc, you have a genome in .gbff format and want to see what it can do.
+The following line of code will extract amino acid sequences and compare the previously annotated function to the HyProFunc inferred function.

+`HyProFunc.sh -c -g genome.gbff`

+You have extracted a subset of amino acid sequences yourself and want to compare previous annotation to inferred function.

+`HyProFunc.sh -c -f fasta.faa`

+You are only interested in the amino acid sequences annotated as "hypothetical"

+`HyProFunc.sh -e -f fasta.faa`

+Your fasta file contains duplicate entries and you want to remove the duplicates before processing.

+`HyProFunc.sh -r -f fasta.faa`

+You're comparing annotated function to inferred function, but the annotated function is not everything that follows after the second whitespace in the header.
+In this case you would specify the word index in the header that belongs to the annotated function.

+`HyProFunc.sh -f fasta.faa -p 3`